bangbangcon/bangbangcon.github.io/livestream.md

 </iframe></div>
 </div>

-<div>May 16: Our captioner is not online, so there are no captions right now.
+May 16: Our captioner is not online, so there are no captions right now.
 We are continuing to try to get a hold of them.
-We sincerely apologize to our deaf or hard of haring attendees!</div>
+We sincerely apologize to our deaf or hard of haring attendees!

 <h3> live captioning of talks </h3>
 <div align="center">